 The program has had numerous triumphs.
 Opera Workshop has twice won awards in the National Opera Association's Opera Production Competition, the only competition available for collegiate opera.
 In addition, Arreola’s students have gone on to win national level competitions in voice and opera and to receive graduate assistantships at prestigious universities such as Indiana University and Louisiana State University.

 In the years since he left Cantus, opera has become not only an important area for his teaching, but also for his own performance and research.
 He sings frequently with Charlotte’s Opera Carolina and also performs with other companies.
 In 2013, for example, he originated the role of “Luis” in Terence Blanchard’s jazz opera, Champion, at Opera Theatre of St. Louis and reprised the role in 2018 at New Orleans Opera.
-Last fall, he sang the role of "Pinkerton" in the IN Series production of Puccini's Madame Butterfly in Washington, D.C.
-He returns to IN Series in January for the role of “Don Jose” in the company’s cabaret version of Carmen.
+In fall 2019, he sang the role of "Pinkerton" in the IN Series production of Puccini's Madame Butterfly in Washington, D.C.
+He returned to IN Series in January 2020 for the role of “Don Jose” in the company’s cabaret version of Carmen.